ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 XBee Data Acquisition Remote Test Code
 --------------------------------------

-This is a POSIX system based test code for a XBee remote unit.
+This is a POSIX system based test code for an XBee remote unit.
 Written in C but embedded in a wrapper that emulates the environment for the test code.
-It can be run with any adapter interface board that contains a USB-serial converter, or with a board having a serial interface plus an external USB-serial converter.
+It can be run with any XBee adapter interface board that contains a USB-serial converter, or with an XBee carrier board having a serial interface along with an external USB-serial converter.

 Both a QT5 based emulator and an emulator based on libc are provided, the latter being command-line only, of course.
 It is intended for small headless machines